csernazs/misc/docs/python_programming_guide.md

 provided as-is, so that makes the processing code testable.
 For example if the real data comes from a database, then the processing code can still be tested without the requirement of a runnning database service.

+I like to separate the classes which hold the data and have some basic/trivial metods to look up/edit some data, and the classes which do the processing (business logic).
+This also helps if the processing needs to take multiple data objects.

 ### Persisting